PaulBueckhard/Chat-E/README.md

     //open new terminal
     cd frontend/
     npm start

-Go to `frontend/src/components/SingleChat.js` and change the `ENDPOINT` URL to “http://localhost:5000”.
-Create a new .env file in the root directory and include the following:

-    PORT=5000
-    MONGO_URI=<Your MongoDB URI>
-    JWT_SECRET=<Your JWT secret>
-    NODE_ENV=development

 You should now be able to access Chat-E in your browser at “http://localhost:3000”.